MuHIUDDIn98/MuHIUDDin98/README.md

 </p>
 -----

-# 🧠 From Tutorials to Real-World Engineering: My Developer Programmer mindset
+# 🧠 From Tutorials to Real-World Engineering: My Programmer mindset

 > Programming isn’t about knowing everything.
 It’s about **thinking clearly**, **solving real problems**, and **building things that work** — without losing your mind.